sanya-p28/HandSignDetectionn/README.md

-American Sign Language (ASL) Recognition System
-This project implements a real-time American Sign Language (ASL) recognition system focusing on hand detection and gesture interpretation using computer vision and machine learning techniques.
+# 🖐️ ASL Hand Detection System

+A computer vision system that detects **left and right hands** to assist in recognizing American Sign Language (ASL) gestures.
+This project uses OpenCV and Mediapipe to identify and crop hand regions from webcam video in real time, saving them for dataset creation and further training.

+---

+## 📸 Features

+✅ Real-time detection of left and right hands
+✅ Automatic cropping and saving of detected hands
+✅ Adjustable offset and image size for better framing
+✅ Label assignment to different ASL gestures
+✅ Built with Python, OpenCV, and Mediapipe

 🚀 Project Overview
 The primary goal of this system is to lay the foundational groundwork for interpreting ASL gestures from real-time video feeds.